-^{11 +} Varies based on number of elective hours and rotation hours taken.
+11 + Varies based on number of elective hours and rotation hours taken.
 See below:

-6 Six hours of electives required over the fall and spring semesters.
+6 Six hours of electives required.
+These are primarily offered during the fall and spring semesters and most are designated as requiring P3 standing.
+Options for satisfying elective credits outside the traditional schedule or outside the 3rd professional year are available and are designated as off-schedule electives.
 Elective offerings will vary based on faculty availability.
 Each elective course contains two credit hours.
+See list of course descriptions for elective courses available in this academic cycle.

-A total of 4 rotations are required, but rotations may be taken in the fall or spring semester; electives are taken when not enrolled in a clerkship rotation
+A total of 4 rotations are required, but rotations may be taken in the fall or spring semester and there is the option to take a rotation during the Summer term by request; electives running during the morning sessions in the fall and spring semesters are taken when not enrolled in a clerkship rotation.

-2 PHAR 4270 Community Pharmacy Practice Clerkship 2 PHAR 4274 Institutional Pharmacy Practice Clerkship

-2 PHAR 4275 Ambulatory Clinical Skills Clerkship 2 PHAR 4276 Inpatient Clinical Skills Clerkship
+2 PHAR 4270 Community Pharmacy Practice Rotation 2 PHAR 4274 Institutional Pharmacy Practice Rotation 2 PHAR 4275 Ambulatory Clinical Skills Rotation 2 PHAR 4276 Inpatient Clinical Skills Rotation